-This Ultimate Guide provides high-level information you need for when you are researching how to successfully accomplish a Jive to Office 365 Migration.
+This Ultimate Guide provides high-level information you need for when you are researching how to successfully accomplish a Jive to Microsoft 365 Migration.

-It draws on over ten years of experience from ThreeWill with Jive, Office 365 (especially SharePoint and more recently, Microsoft Teams) and migrating customers from Jive to Office 365.
+It draws on over ten years of experience from ThreeWill with Jive, Microsoft 365 (especially SharePoint and more recently, Microsoft Teams) and migrating customers from Jive to Microsoft 365.
 This guide gives insights for organizations wanting to prepare for an upcoming migration.

 With the new offerings from Microsoft, including Microsoft Teams, we’re seeing content from Jive go to more than just SharePoint.
-We are also seeing customers wanting Jive content to go to Yammer, Office 365 Groups, Microsoft Teams, and OneNote (and moving to SharePoint on-prem and not just SharePoint Online).
-As such, we’ve opted to use the phrase “Jive to Office 365 Migration” for this Guide.
+We are also seeing customers wanting Jive content to go to Yammer, Microsoft 365 Groups, Microsoft Teams, and OneNote.
+Additionally, customers may also want to move to SharePoint on-prem and not just SharePoint Online.
+As such, we’ve opted to use the phrase “Jive to Microsoft 365 Migration” for this Guide.
 We see that “Migrating Jive to SharePoint” doesn’t capture the full understanding.
-For this Guide, we’ll just use Office 365 as the overall term for the different offerings and places where we migrate content from Jive.
+For this Guide, we’ll just use Microsoft 365 as the overall term for the different offerings and places where we migrate content from Jive.

 If you’re ready to apply what you’ve learned and take the next step in planning for the migration, learn more about why and how other companies have migrated off Jive by learning about our service offering and downloading the Jive Migration Pack today.

-The audience for this Guide is anyone wanting to learn more about successfully migrating their Intranet from Jive to Office 365.
+The audience for this Ultimate Guide is anyone wanting to learn more about successfully migrating their Intranet from Jive to Microsoft 365.

 Backstory and Introduction

-Here’s the backstory on how ThreeWill got involved in doing Jive to Office 365 migrations.
+To begin, here is the backstory on how ThreeWill got involved in doing Jive to Microsoft 365 migrations.
 The backstory will help you understand how we arrived at a place where we’re helping clients make the move successfully.

-- Given our experience with Jive/Microsoft, we started getting contacted in 2012 by companies to migrate from Jive to Office 365
+Given our experience with Jive/Microsoft, we started getting contacted in 2012 by companies to migrate from Jive to Microsoft 365

 With Jive’s acquisition in 2017 by Aurea, we’ve seen an increase in demand for these migrations.
 For clients wanting to educate themselves on how to make this migration successful, we’ve created this guide on the steps to do so.